 Table A7.C3.T8.
 Systems Interfaces

 Table A7.C3.T9.
-SSC Phase Reconciliation Manpower Funding
+Supply/Service Complete Phase Reconciliation Manpower Funding

 Reconciliation Function